Frequently Asked Questions

 It is absolutely fine to let out a property without furniture if it is marketed as ‘unfurnished’.
 If, on the other hand, the property is going to be marketed as ‘furnished’, then tenants would expect as a minimum a bed, side table, wardrobe, chest of drawers, dining table set, coffee table and sofa .
 We are happy to give guidance when we first visit your property for a free valuation.

-7 days after the cleared rent has been received.
+7 working days after the cleared rent has been received.

 If the service we provide you with includes management, we will have created a float fund for your account.
 Within the amount, we will be authorised to send contractors to your property for maintenance and repairs purposes.
 Beyond it, we will seek your authorisation and liaise with appropriate contractors.
-You can choose your own contractors or if they cannot readily be reached, we will dispatch ours.
-The cost will then be paid from your next month’s rent.
+The cost will normally be paid from your next month’s rent.

-To date, this has never happened, and it is a core section of our Tenant Handbook that we go through from the moment tenants check-in.
-If non-payment does happen, we will be on it from the day after the rent is due.
+To date, this has not happened but if non-payment does happen, we will be on it from the day after the rent is due.
 We take extreme care to respect the relationship we have with tenants and to discover the problem.
-After 14 days, the rent will be classified as being in arrears where a charge is levied per day.
+After 14 days, the rent will be classified as being in arrears where a charge is levied.
 After 21 days or more, we will formally write and issue a notice to protect our landlord’s rights.
 We have a solid procedure in place and can advise further if and when non-payment happens.